 Ring Doorbell 2 Installation & Setup

-Before downloading the Ring app or mounting the doorbell, charge the Ring Doorbell battery; it’s not pre-charged.
+Before downloading the Ring app or mounting the doorbell, charge the Ring Video Doorbell battery; it’s not pre-charged.
 You don’t want to get all the way to the end of the process only to realize you need to wait a couple of hours for the battery to charge so you can use it.
 The battery accepts any standard USB cord, but Ring also provides one.

 Once you download the app, you are prompted to create an account, verify your email and add your address.
 The addition of the address seems odd at first, but it’s necessary to use the “Nearby Incidents” function of the Ring app.

 Now you can start adding your devices.
 One thing I like about Ring products is that they all feature a QR code.
-Once you click on the Ring Doorbell 2 in the app, a QR scanner pops up and, in the blink of an eye, your Doorbell, Pathlight, Motion Sensor, etc., are all connected.
+Once you click on the Ring Video Doorbell 2 in the app, a QR scanner pops up and, in the blink of an eye, your Doorbell, Pathlight, Motion Sensor, etc., are all connected.
 The app now walks you through the rest of the process.
 This includes adding the Ring Doorbell battery and connecting to your home’s wifi, as well as some preferences for your house (how far away you want the camera to read, if you have a porch/steps up to your door, naming the camera, etc.).
 It’s all simple and intuitive.

 After the setup, mount the doorbell outside your door.
-Ring has produced excellent videos showing Doorbell 2 installation.
+Ring has produced excellent videos showing Video Doorbell 2 installation.
 Remember all those screws?
 The videos tell you what each and every screw is for and lets you know if you need to keep them or toss them.
 Ring also provides you with the necessary anchors if you are mounting to stone or siding.
 They take the guess work out of the entire process.

 The application is the make-or-break part of any smart home product.
 If an application isn’t natural and well thought out, using the functions is a chore.